Simcoe County Sports Update | Rock 95

 ORILLIA KINGS

-The Kings continue their push for the playoffs.
-After a loss to the Green Gaels Thursday Orillia collected a 15-11 win over the Gloucester Griffins.
-Three dates remain in the regular season, two of those are on the road.
+The Kings need to make their final two games count if they’re going to get into the playoffs.
+After a 15-11 win over the Gloucester Griffins the boys fell 18-8 to the Nepean Knights.
+Just two dates remain in the regular season both are againts clubs they’re chasing to get into the post-season.

 Kings Statistics